rdarrigo/crime-analytics-visualization-of-incident-reports/README.md

 ![Frequency of Assault, Car Prowl, Vehicle Theft, Property Damage incidents by Hour of Day] (https://raw.githubusercontent.com/rdarrigo/crime-analytics-visualization-of-incident-reports/master/assault-carprowl-vehicletheft-propertydamage.png)

-## Disturbance, Stolen Property & Threats incidents as likely to occur during the day as they are at night ##.
+## Disturbance, Stolen Property & Threats incidents as likely to occur during the day as they are at night.

 The same visualiation was then used to plot the frequency of incidents of: